-Wendy from Wendy’s Kitchen Table is full of amazing recipes, but when she needs inspiration, she turns to popular magazines and that is exactly where this Coconut Poached Fish came from.
+Wendy from Wendy’s Kitchen Table is full of amazing recipes, but when she needs inspiration, she turns to popular magazines.
+That is exactly where this Coconut Poached Fish recipe came from.

 Easy to make, and full of flavor, this fish plates up perfectly.
-One thing’s for sure, you are going to love how easy this dish is to make.
+One thing’s for sure, you are going to love how delicious this dish is to make.

 Coconut Poached Fish Ingredients